mail us | mail this page

 # ACL4

-# allow user to create entries in own addressbook; no-one else can access it
+# allows creation of entries in own addressbook; no-one else can

-# needs write access to the entries ENTRY attribute (ACL5)
+# access it, needs write access to the ENTRY attribute (ACL5 or ACL6A)

 # and the entries CHILDREN (ACL4)